Is a motorcycle tracker a good idea when going on a long ADV trip?

 If somebody other than you moves your bike, an alarm on your phone goes off, and you get live GPS updates so you can go after the thieves and get your bike back.

 The app and the SIM card that comes with the tracker are dead easy to figure out, and the whole set up takes a few minutes.
 The beautiful thing is that the Monimoto tracker is wireless, so if your bike is stolen and the thieves cut the electrics, it still works, and you can still track your motorcycle.
+Batteries used in the main device unit are 2 x CR123A, available on Amazon and most convenience stores.
+They usually last up to 9 months depending on usage patterns.

 Granted, the tracker is mostly aimed at urban riders, as big cities usually have a bigger motorcycle theft problem than, say, small Andean villages or Mongolian steppe.